makschudzik/creating-small-language-model-from-scratch/README.md

 ## 🗂️ Dataset

-The dataset used in this project is a simple text file named `sentences.txt`, which should contain a collection of sentences.
+The dataset used in this project is a simple text file named `sentences.txt`, which contain a collection of sentences.

 Please place the `sentences.txt` file in the root directory of this repository before running the notebook.